 If you come to Glenorchy you must include a Dart River jet boat tour!
 However, you have to secure your spot for the Dart River boat tour because they sell out quickly.
 Hop on a jet boat to explore the Dart river and then paddle your way through Mount Aspiring National Park in an inflatable canoe.
 Hotel pickup and drop-off plus picnic lunch and all equipment are included.

 The perfect day tour to Glenorchy including several Lord of the Rings filming locations on the road to Paradise.
 You don’t have to worry about driving the winding roads as your driver will do that for you.
 Experience the cute sleepy town of Glenorchy with its stunning views.

 If you’re interested in photography but you need some guidance to find the right spots in Glenorchy, then booking this photography tour is your solution!
 With a skilled photographer, you will discover some beautiful locations in Glenorchy while learning how to take beautiful landscape images using your own equipment.

 Where to stay in Glenorchy

-Surrounded by the mountain peaks of Mt Aspiring National Park the Headwaters Eco Lodge offers some of the most beautiful accommodation in Glenorchy.
-Breakfast and 3 course dinner is included with all accommodation types, so the only thing you have to care about here is which activity you’re going to do during the day!
+Surrounded by the mountain peaks of Mt Aspiring National Park the Headwaters Eco Lodge offers some of the most beautiful accommodations in Glenorchy.
+Breakfast and 3-course dinner are included with all accommodation types, so the only thing you have to care about here is which activity you’re going to do during the day!

 For a private getaway in a luxury lakehouse with stunning mountain views is this your best option in Glenorchy.
 With four bedrooms varied with double and twin beds, this is the perfect vacation home for families or a group of friends.